yuhao/blog/md/cmf.md

 But how do we calculate the luminance of the primaries at wavelength 𝛌?
 We know the absolute amount of red, blue, and green needed at 𝛌 (i.e., `M(𝛌)r(𝛌)`, `M(𝛌)g(𝛌)`, and `M(𝛌)b(𝛌)`), but how do we relate the amount of light to the luminance of the light?
 The chromaticity coefficients are just ratios and do not say anything about luminance.
 All they say is that to create the color of any amount of the monochromatic light of a wavelength 𝛌, we need `r(𝛌) : g(𝛌) : b(𝛌)` amount of the primaries.
 Whatever that arbitrary amount is, the ratio always holds.
 If we want to match more amount of 𝛌, we need more amount of the primaries, and vice versa.
 So clearly we need something that encodes the luminance information.

 Here is where the notion of luminance coefficients comes into play.
 Luminance coefficient of a light in a particular system is defined as the luminance of one unit of the light.
 We usually scale the luminance coefficients of the three primary colors such that the coefficient is 1 for the red primary.
-In Guild's experiment, he measured and calculated that the luminance coefficients of the three NPL standard primaries, L<sup>r</sup>, L<sup>g</sup>, and L<sup>b</sup>, as the following⁵:
+In Guild's experiment, he measured and calculated that the luminance coefficients of the three NPL standard primaries, L<sup>r</sup>, L<sup>g</sup>, and L<sup>b</sup>, as the following<sup id="a5">[5](#f5)</sup>:

 ```
 Lʳ = 1.0000,